 From I-70, west of Idaho Springs, take exit 238 for the Fall River Road/CR 275.
 This paved county road 275 ends in the vicinity of a mountain village called "Alice," mostly a collection of summer cabins, etc. This is the same road that leads up to the well-known St. Mary's Lake and Glacier.
 The road follows the Fall River in a generally NW direction.
-After over six miles miles, the road makes a second, abrupt switchback to leave the Fall River drainage and climb up to St. Mary's Lake and Alice.
-Continue north into Alice and turn left onto Alice Road.
+After 6.6 miles from the I-70/CR275 intersection, the road makes a second, abrupt switchback to leave the Fall River drainage and climb up to St. Mary's Lake and Alice.
+Continue north into Alice and turn left onto Alice Road at 8.4 miles.
 This will take you back west and SW for a short distance.
-Turn right onto Steuart Raod.
+Turn right onto Stewart Road.
 This road becomes FR 701.1.
 This will take you to Loch Lomond.
+There is a brown sign posted at this intersection with mileages.
 There is a lower and upper gate on this road that are seasonally locked.
 Access all the way to the Loch according to the Arapaho NF site is generally closed from mid-October to mid- July.

 On the way back to Loch Lomond on Steuart Road you can find some dispersed, primitive campsites.
 Just be sure you've driven far enough back to be away from any private property concerns.